ZeroSync/ZeroSync/docs/README.md

 **Don't trust.
 Verify.** ZeroSync allows to verify Bitcoin's chain state within seconds.
 No need to download hundreds of gigabytes.
 A tiny STARK proof suffices to validate the entire blockchain and its resulting UTXO set.

 Furthermore, ZeroSync aims to become a tool box for custom Bitcoin proofs.
-This enables you to transform the blockchain data, enhance it, filter it, generate indices for efficient queries, and adapt it to your individual use case.
+This enables you to transform the blockchain data, enhance it, filter it, index it for efficient queries, and adapt it to your individual use case.

+This is an early stage project.
+Expect frequent breaking changes.
+[You can find our current roadmap here](roadmap.md).

-WARNING: THIS IS AN EARLY STAGE PROTOTYPE.
-THERE ARE MULTIPLE CRITCIAL SECURITY BUGS!
-EXPECT BREAKING CHANGES.
+WARNING: THIS CODE IS STILL FULL OF CRITICAL SECURITY BUGS!

 ## Requirements
 - Python 3.7